Frequently Asked Questions

 Therapy provides a unique opportunity to form a relationship with a trained professional specializing in emotional health treatment.
 Together, we support you to gain self-awareness and address the current challenges your face by acquiring coping strategies and healthily managing your emotions.
 In my practice, individual difference are embraced, and the therapeutic approach used is tailored to meet your unique needs and complexities.

-How do I pay for therapy?
+How do I pay for Sessions?

 While my practice does not participate as an in-network provider with insurances, it is very possible that you have insurance coverage for therapy through your “out-of-network” benefits coverage.